 2 1/4 tsp yeast

 Add yeast, water, honey, and oil together well.
 Let sit about 10 minutes to proof the yeast.
-All remaining ingredients and knead together until dough forms a ball.
+All remaining ingredients and knead together until the dough forms a ball.
 Add extra flour if needed.
 If using a mixer, use bread hooks.
-Place in oiled bowl, cover, and let rise until double in size.
-Punch down and knead slightly placing in bread pan.
+Place in an oiled bowl, cover, and let rise until double in size.
+Punch down and knead slightly placing in the bread pan.
 Let rise again.
 Bake at 350 degrees for about 30 minutes.
 Let cool slightly, remove from pan, and cool completely

 NOTE: Because of the risk of botulism NEVER give honey to an infant until after they are at least one year of age.

 Latest posts by The Survival Mom (see all)